opendocsg/slw-judgments-backfill/2009_SGHC_286/report.md

 8       Various provisions in the Companies (Application of Bankruptcy Act Provisions) Regulations, 1996 Ed, apply the relevant provisions of the Bankruptcy Act to a company being wound up.
 They also stipulate that a reference to an associate of an individual who has been adjudged bankrupt shall be read as a reference to a person connected with a company against which a winding-up order has been made.
 They also stipulate when a company shall be regarded as an associate of another company.

-9       The provisions are rather convoluted but it was settled in _Show Theatres Pte Ltd (in liquidation) v Shaw Theatres Pte Ltd & another_ [2002] 4 SLR 145 (“ _Show Theatres”_ ) that where two companies have a common director or common directors, one company will be treated as connected with another.
+9       The provisions are rather convoluted but it was settled in _Show Theatres Pte Ltd (in liquidation) v Shaw Theatres Pte Ltd & another_ <span class="citation">[2002] 4 SLR 145</span> (“ _Show Theatres”_ ) that where two companies have a common director or common directors, one company will be treated as connected with another.

 10     In the present case, the directors of the Company at the relevant time were: